‘Amazing Race’ Winners Will Jardell and James Wallington Marry in New Orleans

 Amazing Race alums Jordan Pious (Season 16), Laura Pierson (Season 26), Bergen Olson (Season 26), Brooke Camhi (Season 29), and Steph LeClair and Kristen McKenzie (TAR Canada 4) also attended.

-James’ Capture costars Chris Wallace (groomsman), Rebecca Wallington (sister & grooms-woman), Arlynn Memsic and Kirsten Rechnitz. were there for the big day, as were Will’s America’s Next Top Model costars Shei Phan, Kari Michelle and Lenox Tillman.
+James’ Capture costars Chris Wallace (groomsman), Rebecca Wallington (sister & grooms-woman) and Arlynn Memsic were there for the big day, as were Will’s America’s Next Top Model costars Shei Phan, Kari Michelle and Lenox Tillman.

 The longtime couple, who met back in 2014 while attending the same events (Will was runner-up on the aforementioned cycle 21 of America’s Next Top Model and James competed in the 2013 CW series Capture alongside his sister Rebecca), had to postpone the nuptials three times due to the ongoing coronavirus pandemic.